 “It’s fantastic to be able to encourage others in this area, to show them the diversity and the opportunity that exists within forensic.”

 Meet Navaz.
 A director in Forensic at Deloitte South Asia, Navaz and her team look at fraud investigations and unethical activity within companies.
-Simultaneously, and from a proactive stance, they try to help companies prepare themselves—by reminding their employees to put their books in order, etc.—so that they can be more ethical organizations.
-She notes these clients need somebody to help them understand the issues at hand, what’s gone wrong—or could, quantify the problems, and enable them to regroup, rethink, and come back stronger and more ethical.
+Simultaneously and from a proactive stance, they try to help companies prepare themselves—by reminding their employees to put their books in order, etc.—so that they can be more ethical organisations.
+She notes these clients need somebody to help them understand the issues at hand, what’s gone wrong—or could, quantify the problems and enable them to regroup, rethink and come back stronger and more ethical.

 Wherever she goes, Navaz leads by example.
 “The really rewarding work comes when I’m working with a team of young people who are very curious to learn about this work and have a desire to grow.”
 She’s enjoyed the chance to mentor young talent in her eight years with Deloitte.
 “It’s fantastic to be able to encourage others in this area, to show them the diversity and the opportunity that exists within forensic.”

 We need more like you.